 ‘We know that trauma is intergenerational, and focusing on healing for our kids in their early years is the pathway for greater outcomes in later life.’

-EYEP Replication Co-Director Brigid Jordan said that intensive care interventions like EYEP have a life-changing impact on children experiencing high levels of vulnerability which cannot be achieved by less intensive models.
+Associate Professor Jordan said that intensive care interventions like this program have a life-changing impact on children experiencing high levels of vulnerability which cannot be achieved by less intensive models.

-This investment in replication is crucial according to EYEP Replication Co-Director Anne Kennedy, who believes that replication studies are the ‘missing link’ between successful pilot programs and the ability to achieve those same outcomes when operating at scale.
+This investment in testing the program across four sites is crucial according to Dr Kennedy, who believes that studies covering multiple sites and locations are the ‘missing link’ between successful pilot programs and the ability to achieve those same outcomes when operating at scale.

 ‘For years we have seen the same negative statistics on the developmental, learning and wellbeing outcomes for Australia’s most disadvantaged children.
-The EYEP targeted model is the first evidence-based model to provide a replicable approach for changing those statistics so that every child enters school as a confident learner.’
+This program’s targeted model is the first evidence-based model to provide a scalable approach for changing those statistics so that every child enters school as a confident learner.’

-SVA has supported the Early Years Education Research Team to develop and establish this replication project and will continue to work with the new Institute to build workforce capability and to better understand the potential for scaling the program to see positive outcomes for participating children.
+SVA has supported the research team and will continue to work with the new Institute to build workforce capability to see positive outcomes for participating children.

-SVA CEO Suzie Riddell congratulated all parties involved in the EYEP replication.
+SVA CEO Suzie Riddell congratulated all parties who will be involved in the roll out of the program in the four sites.

 About Social Ventures Australia